Seagate/cortx-motr/doc/motr-object-app.md

 ## Troubleshoot

 If run `example1` and encounter error "obj_id invalid.
 Please refer to M0_ID_APP in motr/client.c", it means the argument obj_id is too small.
-Try a bigger number larger than 1048576.
+Try a number larger than 1048576.

 # Tested by